ClemensKohl/dotfiles/README.md

 But make sure there aren't any weird folders in your dot_files repository!
 (Backups, incorrect folder structure ...)
 The --restow parameter tells stow to unstow the packages first before stowing them again.

-> ⚠️  Currently the R directory is not usable and there is the .bak folder which should be removed!
+> ⚠️  Currently there is the bak folder which should be removed!

 # Bash configuration
 Some things, e.g. conda initializaton and computer specific aliases are difficult to manage with one script.